VictorZhang2014/dumpdecrypted/README.md

 ```
 mach-o decryption dumper

-## The log will be outputed while dumping an executable file in the Terminal
+## The outputed log while dumping an executable file in the Terminal
 ```
 DISCLAIMER: This tool is only meant for security research purposes, not for application crackers.